 Our terraced garden overlooks the Alms Houses and St. James' Church and provides the perfect setting for eating and drinking during the warmer, drier weather.

-Fifteen years of continued private ownership, and warm, friendly service, ensure your visit will be an enjoyable one.
+Seventeen years of continued private ownership, and warm, friendly service, ensure your visit will be an enjoyable one.

 We are proud to remain a Quintessential Inn!